Households helped to limit hit to UK economy as it shrank in second quarter - ONS

-LONDON (REUTERS) - Households helped to limit the damage to Britain’s economy as it shrank ahead of Brexit in the second quarter, according to new data that also showed their financial health was less fragile than previously thought.
+LONDON (Reuters) - Households helped to limit the damage to Britain’s economy as it shrank in the second quarter ahead of Brexit, according to new data that also showed their financial health was less fragile than previously thought.

+While British industry and investment wilted in the escalating Brexit crisis, household spending increased at a quarterly rate of 0.4%, marking the fastest growth in a year.

-New data showed Britain’s households have been net lenders to the economy rather than net borrowers.
+The new ONS data also showed Britain’s households have been net lenders to the economy rather than net borrowers ever since the second quarter of 2017.
+Previous data had shown households were net borrowers non-stop since late 2016.

-“People have been donating less to charity than previously thought as well as receiving more money from renting out homes,” ONS statistician Rob Kent-Smith said.
+The status change reflected people donating less to charity than previously thought, meaning households held more assets, as well as landlords earning more money, ONS said.

+“A healthier picture of households’ balance sheets gives us some confidence that household spending will continue to underpin growth,” Andrew Wishart, economist at consultancy Capital Economics said.

 Changes to the measurement of student loans also contributed to change in the status of households to net lenders, although the figures still showed a “significant” deterioration since the 2016 Brexit vote.

-Monday’s figures showed Britain’s current account deficit narrowed by less than expected, to 25.2 billion pounds from 33.1 billion pounds.
+Monday’s ONS figures showed Britain’s current account deficit in the second quarter narrowed by less than expected, to 25.2 billion pounds ($31.02 billion) from 33.1 billion pounds.

 At 4.6% of gross domestic product, the deficit was larger than any economist had expected in a Reuters poll which had pointed to a deficit of 19.5 billion pounds.